Getting to know everything about washing weave hair extension and how to maintain it!

 How to restore your old weave hair extensions?

-Your weave hair extensions, after a period of use, will be dull and loss its original silkiness and softness and will get tangled more easily.
+Your weave hair extensions, after a period of use, will be dull and lose its original silkiness and softness and will get tangled more easily.
 Getting a new one is a good idea but rather than spending a large amount of money on buying another weave (human hair extensions are expensive though), you can totally revive them using the following tips and I’m sure that you will be amazed by all the fantastic results.

 Note: After performing any of these tricks, you’ll need to re-wash your weave.
 The washing steps are similar to when you wash hair the first time before wearing it.